Snipes Mountain AVA

-Snipes Mountain AVA is an American Viticultural Area located in the Yakima Valley of Washington State.
-It was approved by the Bureau of Alcohol, Tobacco, Firearms and Explosives on January 21, 2009 making it Washington's 10th federally designated AVA.
+Snipes Mountain is an American Viticultural Area (AVA) located in the Yakima Valley of Washington state.
+It was established by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury on January 21, 2009 as the state's 10th AVA.
 It is the second smallest AVA in the state, after the Red Mountain AVA, and has one of the state's longest viticultural histories.
 The 4145 acre appellation is a sub-AVA of the Yakima Valley AVA and the Columbia Valley AVA.
 It is located above and between the towns of Sunnyside and Granger around Outlook, Washington, in the southeast corner of the Yakima Valley.